uni-tue-kn/P4TG/README.md

   - SDE 9.9.0
   - SDE 9.13.0

-### Controller
+### Control plane

-The controller is written in python and can be started via docker-compose.
+The controller is written in rust and can be started via `docker-compose up`.
+The initial build may take a few minutes.

-First, adjust the second volume in the `docker-compose.yml` that maps the local `$SDE` python path to the container.
+The controller then starts a REST-API server at port `P4TG_PORT` (see `docker-compose.yml`) that is used to communicate with the configuration GUI.

-This path depends on the `$SDE` installation and is required to make the python SDE modules available in the container.
+#### Configuration

-Afterwards, start the controller via `docker-compose up`.
+Set `SAMPLE=1` in `docker-compose.yml` to activate IAT sampling mode instead of data plane measurement.

-The controller then starts a REST-API server at port 8000 that is used to communicate with the configuration GUI.
+Data plane measurement mode (`SAMPLE=0`) is more accurate and the default

 ### Configuration GUI